AGDK14001U Advanced Research Methods

 Advanced Research Methods familiarizes students with relevant topics within qualitative and quantitative research methods.
 Students are expected to have some knowledge about one or more of the methods.
 Therefore, the course will focus on specific methods that are of relevance for cross-disciplinary research.
 The course is built around a case study in Copenhagen on a topic relevant for global development.
 Group work on the case study is employed as means to increase students’ methodological skills and analytical capacities.

 After completing the course, the student should be able to:

-• Describe central concepts in qualitative and quantitative data gathering and analysis and GIS methods
+· Describe central concepts in qualitative and quantitative data gathering and analysis and discuss their strengths and limitations.

 Course registration is automatic.